tonyjurg/Create-TF-entropy-features/README.md

 You can view the production notebook on [nbviewer.org](https://nbviewer.org/github/tonyjurg/Create-TF-entropy-features/blob/main/create_entropy_type2pf_features.ipynb).

-Alternative, you can also download it from the [GitHUb repository](https://github.com/tonyjurg/Create-TF-entropy-features/blob/main/create_entropy_type2pf_features.ipynb).
+Alternative, you can also download it from the [GitHub repository](https://github.com/tonyjurg/Create-TF-entropy-features/blob/main/create_entropy_type2pf_features.ipynb).

 ## About Text-Fabric